etomboulian/JavaLearning/Java - The Complete Reference 12th/Ch 10 - Exception Handling/readme.md

 ## Nested try Statements

 The **try** statement can be nested.
 Each time a **try** statemetn is entered, teh context of that exception is pushed onto the stack.
 If an inner try statement does not have a catch handler, then the stack is unwound and the next try statement's **catch** handlers are inspected for a match.
 This process continues until one of the **catch** statements succeeds, or until all of the nested try statements are exhaused.
 If no catch matches, then the Java run-time system will handle the exception.

-[NestTry](code/NestTry.java)
+[NestTry](code/NestTry.java) shows an example doing this.

 ## throw